 Harry is tormented by a previous job, which appears to have led to the murder of three people.
-His guilt and denial about this have likely caused some kind of schism in Harry’s mental state.
+His guilt and denial about this have wrecked Harry’s mental state.

 He’s terrified about becoming involved in another killing, and this drives his obsession with both the recording, and The Director’s wife.
 At the same time, he goes to confession (he’s a devout Catholic) and tells his priest that none of this is his fault.

 Harry’s torment is partly caused by his moral equivocation.
-He’s trying to be clean, yet works in a ‘dirty’ industry – and either can’t or won’t accept this latter fact.
+He’s trying to be clean, yet works in a ‘dirty’ industry – and either can’t or won’t accept it.

 Despite this retience, Harry Caul wants to confess.
 He does this literally when he visits his priest.
 Later, in a dream, he tries to reveal himself to Ann – spilling out details about his childhood illness and his private feelings.

-The final ‘confession’ – or revelation, if you like – is when he destroys his apartment at the end of the film.
+The final confession – or revelation, if you like – comes when he destroys his apartment at the end of the film.
 This is a literal revealing of hidden things … and yet there’s nothing to see.

 There are so many double-crosses in The Conversation that it’s hard to keep up.
 Here are just some of the betrayals the film serves up:

-- Obviously, there are the acts of surveillance that flow through the entire film.
+- There are the acts of surveillance that flow through the entire film.

 - Ann is literally betraying her husband, both through the supposed affair and his eventual murder.

 - At the wire-tappers convention, one salesman claims his voice recording device has been ripped off by surveillance guy Bernie Moran.